Subscribe

 When can I start correcting a puppy?

-Getting consistent training early on can help owners avoid negative behavior such as biting or aggression.
-Many experts recommend beginning around seven to eight months, if possible.
+Getting consistent training early on can help puppy owners avoid negative behavior such as biting or aggression.
+Many experts recommend beginning right when you bring them home, if possible.

 Why is my puppy hyper and aggressive?